allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 which were hosted on fixed amount of clusters.

 The most often cause of noisy neighbour problem in Allegro infrastructure was long time high CPU usage caused by one of MongoDB databases on a given cluster.
-On various occasions it occured that a non-optimal query performed on large collection was consuming too much CPU, negativelly affecting all the other databases on that cluster, making them slower or completely unresponsive.
+On various occasions it occured that a non—optimal query performed on large collection was consuming too much CPU, negativelly affecting all the other databases on that cluster, making them slower or completely unresponsive.

 ![Cluster CPU usage](/img/articles/2023-05-28-online-mongodb-migration/cluster_cpu.png)